Language Translation

 • Effluent is discharged from the system thereby causing contamination of a water source.
 This includes those systems that do not have a leach field (or drain into a field tile). aeration unit, or sand filter.

-Once all paperwork is complete and ready to be submitted, please call our office to make an appointment to pay the fees.
+Once all paperwork is completed and ready to be submitted, please call our office to schedule an appointment to submit paperwork and fees. *Please submit fees and paperwork at the same time.*

 You must complete/submit the following: